-In the past year, medical marijuana has been the trending topic in modern medical techniques to treat a large variety of conditions.
+In the past year, medical marijuana and autism have been a trending topic in modern medical techniques to treat a large variety of conditions and Autism.
 For many users, the regular use of marijuana eases many symptoms of chronic medical issues.
-The most common conditions medical marijuana is prescribed for is multiple sclerosis and spinal cord injuries.
+The most common conditions medical marijuana is prescribed for are multiple sclerosis and spinal cord injuries.

 For many people with Autism Spectrum Disorder (ASD), the idea of a new treatment can be very exciting.
 Currently, 14 states have ASD listed as a qualifying condition for a prescription.
-Ohio in the past year has been slow to adopt the new condition to the list, but changes could come soon as decisions get made.
+Ohio, in the past year, has been slow to adopt the new condition to the list, but changes could come soon as decisions are made.

 Although this is a time of uncertainty on many levels, the hope for change within the community is strong.
 Many people are excited about the prospects of trying new methods to treat symptoms of Autism.
 To learn more and hear about updates on the upcoming changes, visit here.

-If you are considering using medical marijuana for any other conditions, the first and best step is to talk to your physician.
-Their guidance is crucial and they can provide a prescription if needed.
+If you are considering using medical marijuana for Autism or any other conditions, the first and best step is to talk to your physician.
+Their guidance is crucial, and they can provide a prescription if needed.